Big Five personality traits: Academic achievement

 Personality plays an important role in academic achievement.
 A study of Israeli high-school students found that those in the gifted program systematically scored higher on openness and lower on neuroticism than those not in the gifted program.
 While not a measure of the Big Five, gifted students also reported less state anxiety than students not in the gifted program.
 Another study found that GPA and exam performance are both predicted by conscientiousness while neuroticism is negatively related to academic success.
+In addition, researchers found that chromosome differences contributed to weaker personality traits among females, resulting in them being more worried and stressed in comparison to their counterparts.
+Results of this study found female students to be more neurotic compared to male counterparts while still scoring higher in learning and achievements, as they may be influenced by many other factors.

 Vocational and educational transitions

 In a study, conscientiousness predicted success in the transition from secondary school to vocational education and training (VET).
 Extraversion predicted the final VET grade and obtaining a VET position; agreeableness was linked to a higher risk of dropout.
 Effect sizes were small but comparable to established predictors such as cognitive ability and parental socioeconomic status.

 Learning styles

 Learning styles have been described as "enduring ways of thinking and processing information".
 In 2008, the Association for Psychological Science (APS) commissioned a report that concludes that no significant evidence exists that learning-style assessments should be included in the education system.
 Thus it is premature, at best, to conclude that the evidence links the Big Five to "learning styles", or "learning styles" to learning itself.
 However, the APS report also suggested that all existing learning styles have not been exhausted and that there could exist learning styles worthy of being included in educational practices.
 There are studies that conclude that personality and thinking styles may be intertwined in ways that link thinking styles to the Big Five personality traits.
 There is no general consensus on the number or specifications of particular learning styles, but there have been many different proposals.

 As one example, Schmeck, Ribich, and Ramanaiah (1997) defined four types of learning styles: